Constants of motion in stationary axisymmetric gravitational fields: invariants QUARTIC in the momenta

-The nonexistence of a quartic invariant does not preclude the possibility that the potential \eqref{eq:PhiQuadrapole} admits some other constant of motion with different dependence in the momenta.
-A superficial study of Poincar\'e maps of three dimensional orbits in the four-center potential may show that most orbits appear to be regular.
-This could lead to the impression that the system is integrable.
-However, a thorough scan of initial conditions reveals the existence of Birkhoff chains and in some cases ergodic motion surrounds the main island of stability on the Poincar\'e maps, confirming the non-integrability of the system described by the potential \eqref{eq:PhiQuadrapole}.
+The nonexistence of a quartic invariant does not nevertheless preclude the possibility that the potential \eqref{eq:PhiQuadrapole} admits some other constant of motion with different dependence in the momenta.
+A superficial study of Poincar\'e maps of three dimensional orbits in the potential \eqref{eq:PhiQuadrapole} may show that most orbits appear to be regular.
+This could lead to the (false) impression that the system is integrable.
+However, a thorough scan of initial conditions reveals the existence of \textit{Birkhoff chains} and in some cases \textit{ergodic motion} surrounds the main island of stability on the Poincar\'e maps, confirming the non-integrability of 4-centre potentials.
 In a relativistic context, a similar behaviour has been observed for orbits in certain stationary axisymmetric spacetimes \citep{Apostolatos2009,Lukes2010,CONTOPOULOS2011}.